 Reality is often stranger than fiction.
-The timeline of current events is like living in a disaster movie.
-What is the smart thing to do?
+The timeline of current events is like living in a disaster film?.
+What is the intelligent thing to do?

 As the story continues, the sociopath takes control of the government through a series of underhanded and illegal means.
 He has a group of powerful, brainwashed acolytes.
 They want him in power because they think he will make them rich.
 Sound familiar?